Haysto Logo

 Retained profit

-Retained profit is any profit a business makes that isn’t paid to the shareholders as dividends.
+Retained profit is a business's net income that is kept within its accounts and not paid to the shareholders as dividends.

 Underwriting